15 Uncensored Facts About Midnight Cowboy

 In 1994, the director found himself at a dinner party with a studio executive.
 “I said, ‘If I brought you a story about this dishwasher from Texas who goes to New York dressed as a cowboy to fulfill his fantasy of living off rich women, doesn’t, is desperate, meets a crippled consumptive who later pisses his pants and dies on a bus, would you—’ and he said, ‘I’d show you the door,’” Vanity Fair reported in 2000.

-Chicago’s Lifeline Theatre puts on a lot of literary adaptations, and this February they begin previews for Midnight Cowboy, based on the book.
-This will be the world premiere adaptation of the novel.
-The show runs through April 10.
+Chicago’s Lifeline Theatre puts on a lot of literary adaptations, and in 2016 they presented a stage version of Midnight Cowboy, based on the book.